amykapernick/blog/posts/2017/setting-up-local-dev-and-deployment-pipelines.md

 ## Install Gulp and Sass

-I use Gulp to not only compile my Sass (definitely one of the most amazing things I’ve learnt) but also to create source maps and change the file paths when changing from local to online.
-If you’re starting from scratch, you’ll have to install the following:
+I use Gulp to not only compile my Sass (definitely one of the most amazing things I've learnt) but also to create source maps and change the file paths when changing from local to online.
+If you're starting from scratch, you'll have to install the following:

 - [Node.js](https://nodejs.org/en/)
 - [Gulp](https://www.npmjs.com/package/gulp-install) (via Git Bash, Terminal or similar)